How to get A Business Manager Visa In Japan? (2026 Edition)

 Finding Qualified Employees

-The mandatory employee requirement presents challenges because eligible workers are limited to Japanese nationals, special permanent residents, and Table 2 visa holders (permanent residents, spouses, long-term residents).
+The mandatory employee requirement presents challenges because eligible workers are limited to Japanese nationals, special permanent residents, and Table 2 visa holders (permanent residents, spouses, and long-term residents).
 Workers on standard work visas do not qualify.

 Strategies: